About The Brand

 We respect other cultures and people regardless of their age, sex, sexual orientation, religion and skin color.

-Our tailored production is located in Italy near Naples and – most of it – in the province of Latium near Rome whereas our knit garments are made in Mongolia and the Ukraine.
+Our tailored production is located in Italy near Naples and – most of it – in the province of Latium near Rome whereas our knit garments are made in Mongolia.
 We only work with experienced, local tailors and small-sized family owned companies.

 The resulting higher production costs justify our not cheap, but fair and affordable prices.